udayanshevade/Spark/README.md

 ## Setup issues:

-Make sure Vagrant/Virtualbox versions match the ones specified above.
+i.
+Make sure the Vagrant/Virtualbox versions match the ones specified above.

-If there is a problem with the dependencies while serving the project, try reinstalling the dependencies.
+ii.
+If there is a problem installing dependencies while serving the project, try deleting and/or reinstalling the dependencies.

+iii.
+For a mismatch in UIDs, try [this solution](https://stackoverflow.com/a/32256848/9059056).
+It is not an issue with Vagrant or the setup.

 ## App usage: